 University requirements for establishing residency for tuition purposes are independent from requirements for establishing residency for other purposes, such as for tax purposes, or other state or institutional residency.
 These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student qualifies to pay university fees at the in-state or out-of-state rate.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
 These laws governing residency for tuition purposes at the California State University are California Education Code sections 68000-68086, 68120-68133, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41915.
-This material can be viewed by accessing the California State University’s website California Residency for Tuition Purposes.
+This material can be viewed by accessing the California State University Office of General Counsel website.

 Each campus’s Admissions Office is responsible for determining the residency status of that campus’s new and returning students based, as applicable, on the student’s Application for Admission, Residency Questionnaire and, as necessary, other information the student furnishes.
 A student who fails to provide sufficient information to establish resident status will be classified a nonresident.